abiyfantaye/windLoadLES/README.md

 [![DOI](https://zenodo.org/badge/300517389.svg)](https://zenodo.org/badge/latestdoi/300517389)

 This repository contains sample OpenFOAM simulation cases used in the work of [1].
-The repository describes the step-by-step procedure to run a successful LES for evaluating wind loads on tall buildings.
-For The aproaching ABL flow is generated using the DFSR method.
+The repository describes the step-by-step procedure to run a successful LES for evaluating wind loads on tall buildings using the sythtiic inflow turbulence generated using DFSR [2] method.

 ## This Github Page Will Be Updated Soon!!!!